 Based on existing partnerships in the state, here are the most likely sports betting sites and apps:

 - BetRivers – Due to an existing partnership with Coushatta Casino Resort owners Coushatta Tribe of Louisiana.

-- Caesars Sports (Formerly William Hill) – All William Hill US products will rebrand to Caesars Sports throughout 2021, so it will likely launch in Louisiana as Caesars Sports, as Caesars Entertainment operates the following casinos: Belle of Baton Rouge, Harrah’s Louisiana Downs, Harrah’s New Orleans, and Horseshoe Bossier City.
+- Caesars Sportsbook (Formerly William Hill) – All William Hill US products rebranded to Caesars Sportsbook.
+Caesars Entertainment operates the following casinos: Belle of Baton Rouge, Harrah’s Louisiana Downs, Harrah’s New Orleans, and Horseshoe Bossier City.

 - BetMGM – MGM Resorts has an existing partnership with Boyd Gaming, which owns the following casinos: Amelia Belle, Delta Downs, Evangeline Downs, Sam’s Town Shreveport, and Treasure Chest.
 MGM Resorts also owns Borgata Sportsbook, which is another likely app in the state due to this partnership.

 - Golden Nugget – The Golden Nugget Sportsbook can open via the existing Golden Nugget Lake Charles property.